+ANNUAL REPORT TO THE FACULTY FORUM SCHOOL OF MEDICINE RESEARCH COMMITTEE

+Fiscal Year 2012 - 2013 (July 1, 2012 - June 30, 2013)

+I. Background

+A. Composition

+Committee for Fiscal Year 2012 - 2013

+Chair: Michele Kosiewicz, Ph.D.
+Aruni Bhatnagar, Ph.D.
+Michael Hughes, M.D.
+Sham Kakar, Ph.D.
+Maureen McCall, Ph.D.
+Kenneth Palmer, Ph.D.
+David Samuelson, Ph.D.
+Lonnie Sears, Ph.D.
+Microbiology & Immunology Medicine - Cardiology Surgery - General Physiology Ophthalmology & Visual Sciences Pharmacology & Toxicology Biochemistry & Molecular Biology Pediatrics

+B. Function

-ANNUAL REPORT TO THE FACULTY FORUM SCHOOL OF MEDICINE RESEARCH COMMITTEE Fiscal Year 2011 - 2012 (July 1, 2011 - June 30, 2012) I. Background A. Composition Committee for Fiscal Year 2011 - 2012 Michele Kosiewicz, Ph.D.
-Microbiology & Immunology Sham Kakar, Ph.D.
-Physiology Glen McGregor Pharmacology & Toxicology Michael Hughes, M.D.
-Surgery - General Maureen McCall, Ph.D.
-Ophthalmology & Visual Sciences Craig McClain, M.D.
-Medicine David Samuelson, Ph.D.
-Biochemistry & Molecular Biology Lonnie Sears, Ph.D.
-Pediatrics B. Function The mission of the School of Medicine Research Committee is to advise the Dean as requested concerning research policies and the allocation of research resources.
+The mission of the School of Medicine Research Committee is to advise the Dean as requested concerning research policies and the allocation of research resources.
 The Research Committee (RC) is a standing committee of the School of Medicine and is composed of eight (8) members, elected by the Executive Faculty to staggered three-year terms.
 Four members are from preclinical departments and four are from clinical departments.

-The School of Medicine Research Committee serves its mission by administering the following programs of the School of Medicine: - Reviewing and approving School of Medicine Research Grants (Basic, Bridge and Collaborative Matching Grants) - Reviewing and approving School of Medicine Travel Grants - Approving summer projects for the medical student's Summer Research Scholar Program (SRSP) - Assisting in planning Research!Louisville events - Nomination of candidates for the President's Outstanding Scholarship, Research and Creative Activity Award - Reviewing letters of intent for periodic extramural requests for proposals - Providing advice and guidance to the Vice Dean for Research on programs and projects that impact the research environment at the School of Medicine C. Budget - FY 2011 - 2012 Unrestricted Research and Travel Funds \$125,166 Bales Research Fund \$321,735 Barkley Research Fund \$ 32,215 Bridge Grants \$ 60,000 Summer Research Scholar Program \$ 66,000 C 1 1 1 1 C 2000 2010 #C4.057 Carryover base budget from 2009 - 2010: \$64,957 Total 2011 - 2012 Budget \$605,116 D. Contact Information Information about any of the RC programs may be obtained from Anne Noe, Health Sciences Center Research Office, Room 2028, K Building (852-7794) or at hscro@louisville.edu.
+The School of Medicine Research Committee serves its mission by administering the following programs of the School of Medicine:

+- Reviewing and approving School of Medicine Research Grants (Basic, Bridge and Collaborative Matching Grants) - Reviewing and approving School of Medicine Travel Grants - Approving summer projects for the medical student's Summer Research Scholar Program (SRSP) - Assisting in planning Research!Louisville events - Nomination of candidates for the President's Outstanding Scholarship, Research and Creative Activity Award - Reviewing letters of intent for periodic extramural requests for proposals - Providing advice and guidance to the Vice Dean for Research on programs and projects that impact the research environment at the School of Medicine

+C. Budget - FY 2012 - 2013

+Unrestricted Research and Travel Funds \$102,468

+Bales Research Fund \$381,358

+Barkley Research Fund \$ 36,858

+Bridge Grants \$ 60,000

+Summer Research Scholar Program \$ 66,000

+Total 2012 - 2013 Budget \$646,684

+\Bales Research Funding is restricted for research in cardiovascular disease, cancer, tuberculosis or multiple sclerosis research. \\Barkley Research is restricted to cardiovascular disease.

+D. Contact Information

+Information about any of the RC programs may be obtained from Anne Noe, Health Sciences Center Research Office, Room 2028, K Building (852-7794) or at hscro@louisville.edu.

 II.
+Small Grants Program

+A. Description

-Small Grants Program A. Description The RC intramural grants program seeks to enhance the research productivity of medical school faculty funding new projects that may lead to competitive extramural funding (Basic Grants Program and Collaborative Grants Program) or by providing interim support for established investigators who have lost funding (Bridge Grants Program).
+The RC intramural grants program seeks to enhance the research productivity of medical school faculty funding new projects that may lead to competitive extramural funding (Basic Grants Program and Collaborative Grants Program) or by providing interim support for established investigators who have lost funding (Bridge Grants Program) or to provide salary support to junior faculty who are funded by an active NIH K23 award (K23 Salary Supplement).
 Funds are distributed to faculty as competitive grants in four cycles per year.
 Proposals are reviewed by committee members and disposition is made by consensus.
 Investigators receive detailed, written critiques intended to constructively enhance their projects.

 Proposals are sought from executive faculty, which includes full-time instructors, assistant professors, associate professors and professors.
 This excludes investigators with titles such as Research Scientist.

-In the Basic Grants Program, investigators are assigned to one of three priority levels: Career Status I: Must fulfill the criteria for BOTH New Investigator and Early Stage Investigator.
+In the Basic Grants Program, investigators are assigned to one of three priority levels:

+Career Status I: Must fulfill the criteria for BOTH New Investigator and Early Stage Investigator.

-Career Status II: Must fulfill the criteria for New Investigator only. ^{}Bales Research Funding is restricted for research in cardiovascular disease, cancer, tuberculosis or multiple sclerosis research.
-Barkley Research is restricted to cardiovascular disease.
+Career Status II: Must fulfill the criteria for New Investigator only.

 Career Status III: All other investigators that do not fall into either Career Status I or II, or that have been funded by the School of Medicine Research Committee in the past five years.